Virginia Board of Long-Term Care Administrators

 (1) Evidence of the equivalent of 20 hours of continuing education for each year since the last renewal, not to exceed a total of 60 hours

 2) Evidence of active practice in another or U.S. jurisdiction or in the U.S. armed services during the period licensure in Virginia was lapsed; or

 (3) Evidence of requalifying for licensure by meeting the requirements prescribed in 18 VAC 95-30-100 or 18 VAC 95-30-110.

-An applicant for preceptor reinstatement shall apply on a reinstatement form provided by the board, submit the reinstatement fee ($95) and meet the current requirements for a preceptor in effect at the time of application for reinstatement.
+You should submit the Preceptor Reinstatement Application, the reinstatement fee, and meet the current requirements for a preceptor in effect at the time of application for reinstatement.

-How do you notify the board office of an address change and/or name change?
+1. How do you notify the board office of an address or name change?

-To obtain a duplicate license, submit a written request and a $15 check or money order made payable to the Treasurer of Virginia.
-Licensees may also obtain a duplicate license by going to Online Licensing.
+To obtain a duplicate license, submit a written request and the required fee.
+Licensees may also request a duplicate license by going to Online Licensing.